Logo Futurismo

 Mélissa Masvaleix | In the long visit, you will see much more of Gruta do Carvão

 This type of visit requires good physical conditions as you will be navigating through rough landscapes and narrow parts of the cave.
-The route is about 800 meters long and only up to 5 people are allowed to go at the same time.
+The route is approximately 800 meters long, and only up to five people are allowed to go at the same time.

-With the longer visit, you will discover more about Gruta do Carvão, accompanied by a speleologist.
-You will be equipped with a helmet, headlight, gloves and knee pads.
-Note that this visit is not available for kids under 10 years old.
+With the more extended visit, you will have the opportunity to discover more about Gruta do Carvão, accompanied by a speleologist.
+You will be equipped with a helmet, headlight, gloves, and knee pads.
+Please note that this visit is not suitable for children under 10 years old.
 You also must be in good physical health.

 Buy a Souvenir

-At the visitor centre, you can find several pieces of art or souvenirs to buy to keep this experience in your memories forever once you get home.
+At the visitor centre, you can find several pieces of art or souvenirs to purchase and keep this experience in your memories forever, once you return home.

 David Rodrigues | Enjoying the lava tube of Gruta do Carvão